mnr/writing-wip/Do-Ye0n_lives_on.md

 "Hello.
 I'm a cybersecurity analyst with Alpha60," starts Do-Ye0n.
 "I've identified an opening on your system and performed the encryption necessary to verify our research.
 Our consulting fee is... (this is where Do-Ye0n inserts a large financial amount in the currency local to the company he contacted.)
 When you remit that fee we will release both the method of penetration and the encryption key."

 "Dammit," says the corporate IT representative Do-Ye0n is talking to.
-"I thought I had that plugged.
+"I had that plugged, but guess not.
 Okay, can you send an invoice?"

 "I'll have our billing department contact your purchasing agent," says Do-Ye0n.
 "I see this isn't our first contract, so we already have the necessary information."